SyntaxSnipes/syntaxsnipes/README.md

 # Mohammed Aayan Pathan
 ![I am a Front-End Web-Developer](https://github.com/SyntaxSnipes/syntaxsnipes/blob/main/Aayan's%20High-Res%20Banner.png)

 I'm Aayan (or syntaxsnipes on the interwebs).
 I am 15 years old.
-I am a student software developer, specializing in Front-End Web-Development, though I aspire to be a Full-Stack.
+I am a student software developer, specializing in Front-End Web-Development, though I aspire to be a Full-Stack when I finish learning React at an intermediate level.
 I am a second year GCSE student at GEMS Founders School Al Barsha, in Dubai.
 I am into making websites and software that I personally think are super cool and neat, and I also like to learn and use new languages and technologies to help me along the way!
 In my free time, I like to play video games, and do Math or Physics.
 You can find my online curriculum vitae/portfolio at [aayanpathan.com](https://aayanpathan.com).

 ## Skills and Experience
 - 💻 HTML, CSS/SCSS, JS